tact-lang/intelli-tact/README.md

 - Types and documentation on hover
 - Inlay hints for types, parameter names, and more
 - On-the-fly inspections with quick fixes
-- Signature help inside calls
+- Signature help inside calls and `initOf`
 - Formatting

 ## Installation & Usage